spotfiresoftware/spotfire-mods/examples/ts-dev-starter-CartoonPieChart/README.md

 4. Edit `src/main.ts` and rebuild when changes are made.

 ## Packaging without a dev server
-Build the project and point Spotfire to the `mod-manifest.json` in the project root.
+Build the project and point Spotfire to the `mod-manifest.json` in the `src` folder (the manifest and static files are now located in `src/`).